Retrocession Day: 2025 reestablishment

 In May 2025, the Legislative Yuan under the control of the Kuomintang passed the "Regulations for the Implementation of Memorial Days and Holidays" in its third reading, establishing the "Taiwan Retrocession Day and the Anniversary of the Battle of Guningtou" to merge Taiwan Restoration Day with the starting date of the Kinmen Guningtou victory on 25 October 1949 into the same memorial day to jointly commemorate two important events of historical significance to the Republic of China, and to restore holidays at the same time.
 Major Democratic Progressive Party (DPP) figures, such as Hsu Kuo-yung, spoke out against the reestablishment of the holiday.

-In 2025, the Taiwanese government announced that it would be celebrated in 2026.
+In 2025, the Taiwanese government announced that it would be made a public holiday in 2026.

 People's Republic of China

 On 24 October 2025, the Standing Committee of the National People's Congress of the People's Republic of China established the "Commemoration Day of Taiwan's Restoration" and stipulated that the country would hold commemorative activities, a decision which Taiwan Affairs Office director Song Tao said was done "personally" by General Secretary of the Chinese Communist Party Xi Jinping.
-The following day, Wang Huning, the chairman of the Chinese People's Political Consultative Conference, attended an event to mark the day, where he said mainland China and Taiwan should "work together to advance the cause of national reunification and must leave no room for any form of ‘Taiwan independence’ separatist activities".
+The following day, Wang Huning, the chairman of the Chinese People's Political Consultative Conference, attended an event to mark the day, where he said mainland China and Taiwan should "work together to advance the cause of national reunification and must leave no room for any form of 'Taiwan independence' separatist activities".
 PRC government sources and allied think tanks have described the holiday as an opportunity to conduct lawfare and "historical narrative warfare" (历史论述战) in support of Chinese unification.

 Responses

 Taiwan's Mainland Affairs Council called the PRC's designation of the holiday in mainland China an attempt to "belittle our country and fabricate the claim that Taiwan belongs to the PRC."
 Taiwan barred its officials and students from attending celebratory events for the day in the PRC.
 The DPP, Taiwanese independence groups, and some commentators see the PRC's holiday as an attempt to revise history and create uncertainty about the political status of Taiwan for the purpose of advancing pro-unification narratives.

 In some major cities in the United States, united front groups, such as the Council for the Promotion of the Peaceful Reunification of China, and various overseas Chinese hometown associations have organized celebrations of the day.